Gmail, Outlook, Apple Mail and More: How to View Headers in Email

-- In the “Drop message(s) into editor” dialog box, check the last check box at bottom of dialog box under heading “Attach or include message?” … here click “Add as attachment instead of including”
+- In the “Drop message(s) into editor” dialog box, check the last check box at the bottom of the dialog box under the heading “Attach or include message?”
+From here, click “Add as an attachment instead of including.”

-Getting Message Headers or Source in Various Web-based Email Systems
+Getting Message Headers or Sources in Various Web-based Email Systems

 Windows Live Hotmail